lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

   <circle class="circle-svg__circle circle-svg__circle--stroked circle-svg__circle--production circle-svg__circle--stroke-length circle-svg__circle--dash-offset-animated-basic" cx="50" cy="50" r="45"/>
 </svg>

-The two animations infinitely loop and the 0.6 second difference in duration means they're staggered and only meet exactly every 14 seconds.
+Both animations loop infinitely and the 0.6 second difference in duration means they're staggered and only meet exactly every 14 seconds.

 ### Adding pauses and rotations

 We're getting close now, but it's not quite there.

 The stroke should appear to continuously chase itself without ever catching up.
-Currently the "head" of the stroke appears to move backwards and we don't want that.
+Currently the "head" of the stroke appears to move backwards.
+We don't want that.
 Our `<svg>` animation is fine but we need to improve the `<circle>` keyframes with some pauses and rotation transforms.

 {{< highlight scss >}}
 @keyframes circle--animation {